...

 If you have already purchased a ticket online, head to the ticket machine to scan your QR code for the paper-based ticket.

-If you haven’t made a reservation, purchase it at Dentetsu Toyama Station and reserve your spot for Tateyama Cable Car, which departs from Tateyama Station.
+If you haven’t made a reservation, you can purchase your Tateyama Kurobe Alpine Route ticket at Dentetsu Toyama Station to secure your spot for the Tateyama Cable Car, which departs from Tateyama Station.

-If you are catching the first train, you might need to wait a bit before they allow you to the platform after you pass the ticket gate.
-But this is what your train should look like (though always confirm the indicator screen around the platform)!
+If you are catching the first train, you might need to wait a bit before they allow you onto the platform after you pass the ticket gate.
+However, this is what your train should look like (although always confirm the indicator screen around the platform).

 Check out the view during this train ride.
 Already scenic!